The non-material amendment process allows for very small changes to be made on a decided application.

 - if the change would introduce new works which in themselves constitute ‘development’ requiring planning permission

-If the answer to any of these is ‘yes’, the matter will not normally qualify as a non-material amendment.
+If the answer to any of these is ‘yes’, then the matter will not normally qualify as a non-material amendment.
 However, each non-material amendment will be considered on its own merit.